Screenplay Readers Terms of Service

 If you are in any way averse to receiving critical feedback – feedback which you might disagree with – we respectfully request that you do not use our service, as our service is providing critical feedback.

-a) You disagree with our reader’s opinions or critique in any way.
+a) You disagree with our readers’ opinions.

 d) You feel our reader’s notes don’t align with a previous reader’s notes from the same order or a previous service we provided.
 Our readers don’t read previous readers’ coverages of your script.